 - Q: What concerns do people have about statehood for Puerto Rico?

-A: There are a number of concerns used as arguments against Puerto Rican statehood, including concerns related to Puerto Rico’s economy and culture.
+A: There are a number of concerns used as arguments against Puerto Rican statehood, including arguments related to Puerto Rico’s economy and culture.
 Statehood, however, would improve Puerto Rico’s economy and would not change Puerto Rico’s culture.
-Puerto Rican culture is compatible with that of other Americans; there are more than 4.9 million people of Puerto Rican origin in the existing States.
+Puerto Rican culture is compatible with that of other Americans; there are more than 5 million people of Puerto Rican origin in the existing States.